aktopia/elements/lib/src/markdown/latest-update.md

-### Latest Update - 13th Nov 2023
+### Latest Update - 14th Nov 2023

 #### Product

-The first phase of action states is live.
-One can now set action's state to `Draft`, `In Review` or `Active`.

-- Draft is unlisted and for personal drafting purposes.
-- In Review is for when you want to share the action with the public for review.
-Funding cannot be started yet.
-- Active when the work and funding can be started on the action.
+- Give a visual indication of the action state as steps when clicked on the status.

 #### Engineering

-- Refactor button variants.
-- All the backend, auth, and frontend work for action states.
+- Validations for moving the action through the states.

 ---

 #### What's Next

-- Validation for action states.
 - More annotations and discoverability around action states.